Startup launches 'first wearable health record' for Google Glass

+* China data reinforces idea of stronger demand (Recasts, adds comment, changes dateline from Melbourne)

-SAN FRANCISCO Google Inc's futuristic eyeglasses are finding their way into hospitals and clinics throughout the United States.
+SAN FRANCISCO, June 12 Google Inc's futuristic eyeglasses are finding their way into hospitals and clinics throughout the United States.

 To meet the growing demand for Google Glass from physicians, Drchrono, a Mountain View, Calif., based electronic medical record company has developed a new application for the device it claims is the first "wearable health record."